jetstack/jetstack-secure-gcm/README.md

 ```

 By default, each deployment has 1 replica, but you can choose to set the
-number of replicas for Cert Manager controller, webhook and cainjector.
+number of replicas for cert-manager controller, webhook and cainjector.

 ```shell
 export CONTROLLER_REPLICAS=3